Tuberculosis (TB) Blood Test

 These germs can stay in the air for several hours, but it all depends on the environment.

-When people become infected by breathing the air containing the germs it is called “latent TB infection.”
+When people become infected by breathing the air containing the germs it is called “latent Tuberculosis infection.”

 There are two approved tests in the USA by the FDA.